The Residence Fees for the 2015-2016 academic years are (fee includes room, board and campus services):

 Spring Semester Closing

-Residential areas officially close at 6:00 p.m. on Friday, March 14, and the last meal in the dining hall is lunch.
+Residential areas officially close at 6:00 p.m. on Friday, March 18, and the last meal in the dining hall is lunch.
 Students who are here beyond this date without permission will be subject to a fine.
-Residential areas reopen on Sunday, March 23 at 9:00 a.m. and the first meal in the dining hall will be dinner.
-Classes resume on Monday, March 24.
+Residential areas reopen on Sunday, March 28 at 12noon and the first meal in the dining hall will be dinner.
+Classes resume on Monday, March 29.

 First-year students will be housed in Lyons, Joyce, Ryan and Quad Commons.
 If more space is needed, students will be housed in upper-level housing on a temporary basis.
 Transfer students are housed in spaces with current students or single rooms (if available).
 Some transfer students are housed on North Campus, which is a community of students housed one mile north of the main campus.
 There is a shuttle bus to the main campus every 15 minutes.

-Incoming students who are members of the Class of 2017, as well as transfer students, will be able to select their housing electronically through Saint Michael’s new online housing system.
-More information on this process will be provided at a later date.
+Incoming students who are members of the Class of 2019, as well as transfer students, will be able to select their housing electronically through Saint Michael’s online housing system which can be found on the New Student mySMC site.
 Housing assignments may be altered by the Director of Residence Life to accommodate students with special needs and/or if the best interest of the College indicates such actions.

 Termination of Campus Housing